-Access to each LoWS or SINC would be unchanged and the small scale, localised nature of the works has no implications for loss of habitat or disturbance.
+The proposed route of new sections of footpath will cross through non-statutory designated sites (CWSs at S07 and S17).
+CWSs also lie immediately adjacent to S03 and S05.
+Access to each CWS would be unchanged and the small scale, localised nature of the works has no implications for loss of habitat or disturbance.
 Indirect impacts potentially arising from works adjacent to a watercourse would be controlled by the application of best practice guidance and Network Rail standards.
-It is considered that there is no potential loss of integrity at any of the LoWS or SINCs.
-However, consultation with the relevant county ecologists/ Wildlife Trusts is ongoing.
+It is considered that there is no potential loss of integrity at any of the CWSs.
+However, consultation with the Suffolk county ecologists is ongoing.